Does Medicaid Pay For Chiropractors?

 1. Chiropractic care is a mandatory benefit for Medicaid recipients who have EPSDT (Early Periodic Screening Diagnosis Treatment).
 This applies to pregnant women in the third trimester and children six years or older.

-Which Chiropractic Care Services Do Medicaid Cover?
+Which Chiropractic Care Services Does Medicaid Cover?

 Medicaid covers these chiropractic services: